-Make time before you graduate to think about whether you want to look for a graduate job in the UK immediately after your degree, or whether you would like to find work in your home country.
+Make time before you graduate to think about whether you want to look for a graduate job in the UK, or whether you would like to find work in your home country.
 If you want to stay in the UK research your options carefully.

-There is (May 2020) a lot of uncertainty about the extent of the impact of Covid-19 on the UK jobs market, but we know there will be a significant impact on graduate recruitment, on the level of competition for jobs, and on the recruitment process itself.
+There is uncertainty about the extent of the impact of Covid-19 on the UK jobs market.
+We know there will be a significant impact on graduate recruitment, on the level of competition for jobs, and on the recruitment process itself.

-In response to this situation, you should try to be as well prepared as possible and also consider alternative options, looking for work in your home country (or another country) as well as in the UK.
-Research which job sectors are most likely to be recruiting and need your skills, and use the time you have now to develop your employability skills.
+In response to this situation, you should try to be as well prepared as possible.
+Consider alternative options, such as looking for work in your home country (or another country) as well as in the UK.
+Research which job sectors are most likely to be recruiting and need your skills.
+Use the time you have now to develop your employability skills.

 See the section below: What can I do to give myself the best chance of success? for some practical suggestions.